 Not everything that makes you angry or frustrates you is going to be the answer, but looking at the things that evoke emotion can also be incredibly enlightening.

 Know there isn’t just one answer.

-Research tells us that the average person by the time they reach the age of 40 will have held between 12-15 jobs and I would argue by the time a 2018 school leaver reaches 40 that number could even be higher!
+Research tells us that the average person by the time they reach the age of 40 will have held between 12-15 jobs and I would argue by the time a young person today reaches 40 that number could even be higher!
 We now live in a world where you can make a living by having a Youtube channel talking about jelly beans and that reality has only come around in the last 10 years.

 Try everything that you can.
 Examine your values.
 Explore what evokes your emotion.
 Know that if you mess it all up, you can start all over again.

 P.s If you’re reading this to find the golden bullet for finding your passion, remember – the questioning process is far more important than having the answer.